dspalacios26/teoinf/README.md

 **Required Arguments:**
 - `dataset`: Path to dataset folder (with edges.csv) or edge list file
-- `-k, --matchings`: Number of diverse matchings to generate
+- `-k, --matchings`: Number of diverse solutions (matchings or bases) to generate
-- `-r, --max-size`: Maximum edges per matching
+- `-r, --max-size`: Maximum edges per solution (for Problem 3) or size of basis (for Uniform Matroid)
 - `--delta`: MWU accuracy parameter (0 < δ < 1)

 **Optional Arguments:**